 My last post from Russia

 Wow.
 This is really hard to comprehend.
-It's not really sinking in that tomorrow I'll be in Waycross, GA.
+It's not really sinking in that tomorrow I'll be in the US.
 Weird.
-This won't be my final post on From Russia With Blog, although it will be my final post from Russia, at least for the forseeable future.
-I will continue to blog over at Jane's Daily Blah, and I hope that those of you who have followed my adventures across Russia will continue to follow me through the Georgia swamplands and across the Pacific to the Land of the Morning Calm (that being South Korea).
-I figured it up, and between the fact that I'll be leaving Vladimir tomorrow at 4:30 in the morning and the fact that it takes about four hours to get from Atlanta to Waycross, I'm going to be traveling for approximately 26 hours or so.
+I will continue to blog over at my other blog, and I hope that those of you who have followed my adventures across Russia will continue to follow me through the American swamplands and across the Pacific to the Land of the Morning Calm (that being South Korea).
+I figured it up, and between the fact that I'll be leaving Vladimir tomorrow at 4:30 in the morning and the fact that it takes about four hours to get from Atlanta to home, I'm going to be traveling for approximately 26 hours or so.
 That means I'm going to be essentially unconscious for several days upon my arrival.
 I will blog as soon as I can, although I can't promise exactly *when* that's going to be.
 In the meanwhile, here are some pictures from yesterday's final party with all of the AH teachers and staff.

 The party was held in the backyard under red, white and blue umbrellas.